-And seriously, it can only be a myth that there are people who don’t like chocolate.
+Plain and simple, it is a myth that there are people who don’t like chocolate.

-After we have established these two facts, we can boldly draw the conclusion that chocolate cake must be one of the best things ever.
+After establishing these two facts, we can draw the bold conclusion that chocolate cake must be one of the best things to eat, ever.

-This must be the reason why on several occasions I have received inquiries for chocolate cake recipes.
-And going through my blog statistics I realized that month after month a lot of people land on my page looking for “chocolate cake recipe“.
+This must be the reason why, on several occasions, I have received inquiries for chocolate cake recipes.
+Moreover, going through my blog statistics I realized that month after month a lot of people land on my page looking for “chocolate cake recipe.”

-Interestingly enough, I do not have a chocolate cake recipe posted anywhere.
+Interestingly and ironically enough, I do not have a chocolate cake recipe posted anywhere.
 It is time to remedy this and eliminate frustrations of any future “searchers”.

 Here is one of my favorite chocolate cake recipes:

-- ½ c + 3 tbsp unsweetened cocoa powder (lightly spooned)
+- ½ c + 3 tablespoon unsweetened cocoa powder lightly spooned

 - 1 c boiling water